MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/azure/deploy-provision-devtest-lab.md

    - **Script Arguments**: Enter as the script argument the name of the environment variable that was automatically populated with the ID of the lab VM by the previous task, for example: `-labVmId '$(labVMId)'`. |

-   >The script collects the values you will require and stores them in environment variables within the release definition so that you can easily refer to them in subsequent tasks.
+   >The script collects the values you will require and stores them in environment variables within the release pipeline so that you can easily refer to them in subsequent tasks.

 1. Now you can deploy your app to the new DevTest Labs VM.